In a nightlife-oriented city emerging from pandemic restrictions, there is naturally a profound desire to make up for lost time.

-While conventional clubs and pubs are as popular as ever, many Mancunians are seeking out a variety of experiences that were perhaps taken for granted before they became frequently illegal across the last two years.
-After a growing trend in bars which ingeniously combine drinking and casual sport in the last decade or so, the party-and-play Manchester haunts are better than ever as we refill the streets.
+While conventional clubs and pubs remain at the spiritual core of our city’s identity, many Mancunians are increasingly seeking out a variety of novel experiences to accompany the timeless joy of boozing – or, for non-drinkers, finally offer an inclusive substitute.
+After a growing trend in bars which ingeniously combine drinking and casual sport in the last decade or so, the party-and-play Manchester hotspots have evolved into some of the most entertaining social venues in the country.

 Flight Club